zeisler/active_mocker/README.md

     $ gem install active_mocker

 ## Dependencies
-Tested with Rails 4.1 may work with older versions but not supported.
+* Tested with Rails 4.1 may work with older versions but not supported.
+* Requires Ruby MRI =< 2.0.

 ## Setup